TaschnerMandlGroup/MapMetSC/README.md

  ```
  An RStudio server session can then be accessed via your browser at `localhost:8787` with the `username: rstudio` and `password: mapmetsc`.

+To reproduce results from Lazic et al., proceed with the provided [RMD files](https://github.com/TaschnerMandlGroup/MapMetSC/tree/main/analysis).
+Alternatively, already rendered [html files](https://github.com/TaschnerMandlGroup/MapMetSC/tree/main/docs) are provided to demonstrate each step of the pipeline.

  ### Cell-cell communication (CCC) analysis

 To reproduce CCC analysis results on public single-cell RNA-sequencing data from [Fetahu et al.](10.5281/zenodo.7707614), as described in Lazic et al., we provide a separate docker image.
 Pull the image from docker hub via:
  ```bash
  docker image pull swernig/mapmet_paper:v1.2
 ```